Introduction to loops

 Each time a loop executes, it is called an iteration.

 Often, we want to do something every 2nd, 3rd, or 4th iteration, such as print a newline.
-This can easily be done by using the modulus operator on our counter:
+This can easily be done by using the remainder operator on our counter:

 This program produces the result: